ePages-de/epages-devportal/_posts/2021/2021-12-17-how-the-graphic-design-innovation-lab-boosted-my-creativity.md

 To do this, you only have to learn to leave your habitual ways of seeing things behind and be open to everything new.
 But this is a process that takes time and does not happen overnight.
 However, once you get used to it, your sensitivity to your environment increases every day.
-The Poschauko brothers have internalised this view so much that everything around them can be an inspiration for their innovative designs.
+The Poschauko brothers have internalized this view so much that everything around them can be an inspiration for their innovative designs.

 ## How is this supposed to work?